You are here

 Linear search

 Linear search in C to find whether a number is present in an array.
-If it's present, then at what location it occurs.
+If it's present, then at what location does it occur?
 It is also known as a sequential search.
 It is straightforward and works as follows: we compare each element with the element to search until we find it or the list ends.
 Linear search for multiple occurrences and using a function.

 Linear search program in C